christianlarcomb/daily-app/README.md

 - [x] Simplicity.
 - [x] Security.
 Financially and otherwise.

-We've covered what you can do with Daily App and why our app is a lifestyle.
-Let's look into what powers Daily.
 <br/>
 <br/>

 ### Show me the power!
-(Libraries and packages we utilize.)
+(Libraries and packages we utilize 😎)

 | Package| Link |
 | --- | --- |